Logius-standaarden/OAuth-NL-profiel/Authorization Server Profile.md

 <!-- ### [3.1.1.](#rfc.section.3.1.1) Grant types -->
 #### Grant types

-The authorization server MUST support the <samp>authorization_code</samp> , ~~and MAY support the <samp>client_credentials</samp>~~ grant types as described in [Section 2](#client-profiles).
+The authorization server MUST support the <samp>authorization_code</samp> , and MAY support the <samp>client_credentials</samp> grant types as described in [Section 2](#client-profiles).
- ~~The authorization server MUST limit each registered client (identified by a client ID) to a single grant type only, since a single piece of software will be functioning at runtime in only one of the modes described in [Section 2](#client-profiles).
-Clients that have multiple modes of operation MUST have a separate client ID for each mode.~~
+ The authorization server MUST limit each registered client (identified by a client ID) to a single grant type only, since a single piece of software will be functioning at runtime in only one of the modes described in [Section 2](#client-profiles).
+Clients that have multiple modes of operation MUST have a separate client ID for each mode.

 <!-- ### [3.1.2.](#rfc.section.3.1.2) Client authentication -->
 #### Client authentication

-The authorization server MUST enforce client authentication as described above for the authorization code ~~and client credentials grant types~~.
+The authorization server MUST enforce client authentication as described above for the authorization code and client credentials grant types.
 Public client cannot authenticate to the authorization server.

 The authorization server MUST validate all redirect URIs for authorization code ~~and implicit grant types~~.